Advanced process modelling for Food and Consumer products

 Provide an understanding of manufacturing processes.

-Many pharma processes, in particular those involving reaction and crystallization, are not well understood.
+Many food, beverage and FMCG processes, in particular those involving reaction and crystallization, are not well understood.

 Understanding the complex interaction between the underlying physical and chemical phenomena is key to achieving many of the other benefits outlined above.

 Not only does high-fidelity modelling provide this understanding in a way that cannot be achieved by any other means, but models themselves provide a means to capture knowledge and transfer it across the organisation.